***UPDATED on 1/5/19*** We have since been on three Disney cruises and learned so many new tips!

 36. Bring at least $100 in $1’s and $5’s for tips.
-(This is the amount we usually bring for a week long cruise but this is not including the extra tips that we leave our stateroom host, and servers on the late night.)
+(This is the amount we usually bring for a week-long cruise but this is not including the extra tips that we leave our stateroom host and servers on the late night.)

 37. The doors in your stateroom are metal, so bring magnetic clips to keep important papers organized and out of the way.
 We hung our Personal Navigator and reservation cards on the door each night.

-38. Bring a highlighter to mark which activities that you want to do the next day on your Personal Navigator.
+38. Bring a highlighter to mark which activities you want to do the next day on your Personal Navigator.
 If you have kids, bring multiple colors so everyone can easily see what activities they want to do at a glance.

-39. Each stateroom has a really nice hair dryer with attachable diffuser, you don’t need to bring your own.
+39. Each stateroom has a really nice hairdryer with attachable diffuser, you don’t need to bring your own.

-40. All DCL staterooms have mini refrigerators underneath the counter.
+40. All DCL staterooms have mini-refrigerators underneath the counter.
 This is where I keep my dairy-free Ripple coffee creamer that I bring from home!

 41. Bring magnets to decorate your stateroom door.
-It’s tradition for many people to decorate your door + it’s an easy way to help you identify your stateroom door as you walk down the very long hallways.
+It’s a tradition for many people to decorate your door + it’s an easy way to help you identify your stateroom door as you walk down the very long hallways.